ArangoDB-Community/pyArango/README.rst

   conn = Connection()
   conn.createDatabase(name = "test_db")
-  db = self.conn["test_db"] #all databases are loaded automatically into the connection and accessible in this fashion collection = db.createCollection(name = "users") #all collection are loaded automatically into the database and accessible in this fashion
+  db = self.conn["test_db"] #all databases are loaded automatically into the connection and are accessible in this fashion collection = db.createCollection(name = "users") #all collections are also loaded automatically
   # collection.delete() # self explanatory

   for i in xrange(100) :